kovacsmate88/Jenkins-CICD-Docker-OracleVM/README.md

       - In the "Pipeline" section:
         - Definition: "Pipeline script from SCM"
         - SCM: Git
-        - Repository URL: (Add your repo URL; create credentials if the repo is private)
+        - Repository URL: (Add this repo URL; create credentials if the repo is private, but you dont need yet, this repo is public)
         - Branches to build: (Specify the branches)
         - Script Path: 'Jenkinsfile'
       - Save the job.

+   <a name="credential-tutorials"></a>
    **Credential Tutorials:**
    - [Persoanl Access Token](https://youtu.be/AYohbnOqox0?si=LFLyRh7zO5yqRPr7) (enough for this project)
-   - [SSH Keys](https://youtu.be/9-ij0cJLDz4?si=AJGXiLVGv5dkthC9) (if you want to build on every push and etc.)
+   - [SSH Keys](https://youtu.be/9-ij0cJLDz4?si=AJGXiLVGv5dkthC9) (if you want to build the project on every push and etc.)

 ## Create a VirtualBox with ubuntu 22.04 iso image

+   I recommend to checkout both
    - [Video](https://youtu.be/nvdnQX9UkMY?si=4ZYKGq5R6lCtqlqZ)
    - [Official Step-by-step](https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox#1-overview)

 ## SSH Setup